robric/wiki-contrail-controller/OpenContrail-Internal-Services.md

 * Storage: Configurations in Cassandra
 * Port:
   * 8082: REST API for reading and writing configuration
-  * 8084: introspec for debugging
+  * 8084: introspect for debugging

 #### Cassandra
 * Read: Read configuration.